WELCOME LETTER

 Dear Parents,

-Welcome to Lake Louise All Mountain Ski Club; We are looking forward to a great ski season!
+Welcome to Lake Louise Freeride Ski Club; We are looking forward to a great ski season!

 I am sure you are just as excited as we are about the coming winter and all that it holds for our athletes.
 Your role as a parent in the club is critical to the success of all our athletes.
 Your enthusiasm for the sport and your willingness to volunteer on behalf of the club goes much farther than you might think.